 Catch the Ursids meteor shower (Dec.
 23-24)

 While the Ursids have a tough act to follow after the spectacular Geminids, this annual meteor shower is still capable of throwing down up to 10 shooting stars per hour.
-Originating from debris shed by Comet 8P/Tuttle, the Ursids appear to originate from the constellation Ursa Minor.
+Originating from debris shed by Comet 8P/Tuttle, the Ursids appear to stream from the constellation Ursa Minor.
 Bundle up, get comfortable, and gaze up on the evening of the 23rd or 24th to catch the peak of this holiday shower.
-The bonus of a thin crescent moon with very little light interference should make spotting even dimmest of meteors an easy affair.